selimslab/selimslab.github.io/_posts/book_summaries/2020-1-3-cant-say.md

 ---
 layout: post
-title: Summary of What You Can't Say
+title: A summary of What You Can't Say
 tags: books
 ---